colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 Your username is your institutional ID prefixed by 'a' for Aberystwyth users, 'b' for Bangor users, 'c' for Cardiff users and 's' for Swansea users.
 External collaborators will have a username beginning with a 'x'.

-Aberystwyth and Swansea users should login to the Swansea Sunbird system by typing:
+Aberystwyth and Swansea users should log in to the Swansea Sunbird system by typing:

 ~~~
 $ ssh username@sunbird.swansea.ac.uk
 ~~~
 {: .bash}

-Windows users should use PuTTY and enter sunbird.swansea.ac.uk in the hostname box.

-Bangor and Cariff Users should login to the Cardiff Hawk system by typing:
+Bangor and Cardiff Users should log in to the Cardiff Hawk system by typing:

 ~~~
 $ ssh username@hawklogin.cf.ac.uk
 ~~~
 {: .bash}

-Windows PuTTY users should enter hawklogin.cf.ac.uk in the hostname box.
+If you use Windows and haven't installed the Git bash shell, you can instead use PuTTY and enter either `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk` in the hostname box.

 ## What's available?